ophwug/docs/README.md

   * [Initial Post](https://discord.com/channels/469524606043160576/871838269405556736/1422027156829241386)
   * ["Little short video from the thermal cam on the buck chip"](https://discord.com/channels/469524606043160576/871838269405556736/1423040186769608857)
   * ["Welp, same chip popped again so I give up "](https://discord.com/channels/469524606043160576/871838269405556736/1426776980443107328)

+## comma four (C4)

+Released: 2025-11-08

+Codename: mici

+TODO: put blog link here

+The comma four was announced at COMMA_CON 2025.

+It is comma's first major form factor redesign.
+Instead of a large landscape phone on windshield form factor, it is now shaped like a small windshield dashcam with a much smaller display like a radar detector's display.

 # See Also